decoy/blog2/README.md

 `npm run start` To start the watch and and live server.

 `npm run publish` To publish any files modified to the actual site.
-(Note: Publish doesn't run the various builds)

 ## Posts

 Posts are written in markdown.
 Front matter is created using code blocks of type js or json.

 ## Static files